-Weight loss, whether for overweight cats, dogs or humans, is said to improve the health of the subject.
-That is certainly true, but in order to become a reality, weight loss must be carried out the right way.
+Weight loss, whether for overweight cats, dogs, or humans, improves the health of the subject.
+That is undoubtedly true, but, to become a reality, your cat’s weight loss must be carried out the right way.
 Even if it’s “just a cat!”

-In this article you will learn how to help your cat lose weight healthily and realistically.
-You will learn how to calculate the amount of food your cat really needs, and you will also find some tips to implement when you put your cat on a diet.
+In this article, you will learn how to help your cat lose weight healthily and realistically.
+You will learn how to calculate the amount of food your cat needs, and you will also find some tips to implement when you put your cat on a diet.

 We have mentioned the risks of a cat being obese, but that’s one thing.
-Putting a cat on a crash diet can lead to certain health disorders, such as hepatic lipidosis (very common in starving cats) and heart conditions.
-So a crash diet isn’t the solution, but a diet does need to provide some readily apparent results or you might lose interest.
+If you put your cat on a crash diet, it can lead to certain health disorders — for example, hepatic lipidosis (very common in starving cats) and heart conditions.
+So a crash diet isn’t the solution, but a diet does need to provide some readily apparent results, or you might lose interest.
 The best approach is a diet that aims for a weight loss of about 2-4% of your cat’s total body mass.

 To diet or not?
 The most popular approaches to cat weight loss

-We—the authors of this website—follow a very efficient weight loss method for ourselves.
-We don’t go for special diets.
-We simply eat healthy, balanced food every day.
-We do not overeat, and we make sure to get enough exercises.
-We take the same approach with our pets and our clients’ pets.
+We—the authors of this website—follow a very efficient weight-loss method for ourselves.
+First, we don’t go for special diets, but try to eat healthy, balanced food every day.
+Second, we avoid overeating and make sure to get enough exercises.
+We also take the same approach with our pets and our clients’ pets.

 The veterinary world currently uses two different methods when it comes to putting a cat on a diet.

-- Bad – it’s tricky to tell the “ideal weight”; an excessively overweight cat can lose weight at an unhealthy rate.
+- an excessively overweight cat can lose weight at an unhealthy rate.

-In general, we suggest the first approach when a cat is no more than 20% over his normal weight, and approach #2 when a cat is obese, or more than 20% over what his normal weight should be.
-With any diet you should aim for 2-4 % of body weight loss per week at maximum.
+In general, we suggest the first approach when a cat is no more than 20% over his healthy weight, and approach #2 when a cat is obese, or more than 20% over what his healthy weight should be.
+With any diet, you should aim for 2-4 % of body weight loss per week at the maximum.

 - Find the recommended feeding guidelines on the cat food package.
 It’s a table with a range of daily food requirements depending on your cat’s weight.